Eunbimz/flight-prediction/README.md

 This project investigates how machine learning can be used to predict flight delays under two different scenarios:

-1. **Pre-Flight Prediction** — predicting whether a flight will be delayed before departure using information available prior to the flight.
+1. **Pre-Flight Prediction**, predicting whether a flight will be delayed before departure using information available prior to the flight.
-2. **Post-Departure Prediction** — predicting flight delays after the aircraft has departed by incorporating additional information available during the flight process.
+2. **Post-Departure Prediction**, predicting flight delays after the aircraft has departed by incorporating additional information available during the flight process.

 The project uses a large-scale flight dataset containing more than 7 million records.